IdeaArchitect/hello-world/README.md

 # hello-world
-My first, practice, Github repository.
+My first, practice, Github repository
 This is an attempt to use the editor on the README file